When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 Motion control has been the source of soft-closing mechanisms for cabinet doors and drawers for many years now.
 Now, what about the rest of the kitchen?

-Here’s a hinge design guide to getting the most out of the rest of your kitchen:
+Here’s a hinge design guide to getting the most out of the rest of your commercial or high-end kitchen:

 A soft-close feature on wine storage fridges makes it easier to avoid disturbing valuable bottles of wine.
 Instead of a potentially disruptive slamming door, a soft close hinge mechanism ensures a gentle seal every time.